Nord-Ostsee-Bahn

-Nord-Ostsee-Bahn or NOB is a railway company which operates in Schleswig-Holstein, Germany.
+Nord-Ostsee-Bahn ("North Sea–Baltic Railway") or NOB is a transport company which operates buses in Schleswig-Holstein, Germany.
 Based in Kiel, the company was established in 2000 and is owned by Transdev.
-The company's main route is the Marsh Railway between Hamburg and Westerland.
+The company formerly operated the Marsh Railway between Hamburg and Westerland.

 Fleet

 NOB operated two classes of diesel-electric locomotives, both on the section between Hamburg and Sylt: the Di 6 (DE 2700) and the Eurorunner (DE 2000).
-It uses two classes of diesel multiple units: the Alstom Coradia LINT and the Bombardier Talent.
+It used two classes of diesel multiple units: the Alstom Coradia LINT and the Bombardier Talent.